 On this special occasion, despite us being right in the midst of the hot season, we managed to get a ridiculously nice surprise that involved a bunch of big and unexpected appearances in terms of the underwater wonders of Galapagos – quite a rare sight to see during this time of year!

-It all happened while we were sailing on our Northern Galapagos Islands itinerary aboard the Santa Cruz II Galapagos cruise.
+It all happened while we were sailing aboard the Santa Cruz II Galapagos cruise.
 This itinerary happens to offer the greatest amount of opportunities for our guests to partake in the snorkeling activities available in Galapagos.
-There are two chances to snorkel on Tuesday, another two chances on Wednesday and, depending on the expedition leader, maybe even two more chances for snorkeling on Thursday.
+There are two chances to snorkel on Tuesday, another two chances on Wednesday, and, depending on the expedition leader, maybe even two more chances for snorkeling on Thursday.
 This makes for a grand total of 6 potential snorkeling excursions on a 5-day Galapagos itinerary!
 But don’t worry, this doesn’t mean you have to snorkel – there’s plenty of more activities available when you travel aboard a multi-guided vessel in Galapagos!

 Right after this first ray, there came another ray that we all thought was the same species except that this second one was all black.
 The following day, we weren’t as lucky when it came to seeing things underwater, so we all piled into the panga a little disappointed.
 But, the Galapagos never disappoints!
 Right as we were about to head back, we were suddenly surprised by a group of dolphins that were playing alongside the panga and putting on a nice show for all of us to enjoy!

-The Santa Cruz II visits Punta Vicente Roca on its Western Galapagos Islands itinerary, and the day begins with a relaxing tour along the coast, wherein guests soak in the nice views while comfortably seated aboard the panga.
+The Santa Cruz II also visits Punta Vicente Roca and the day begins with a relaxing tour along the coast, wherein guests soak in the nice views while comfortably seated aboard the panga.
 Sometimes we see more marine life than others, but this time was spectacular, as there were plenty of different bird species soaring across the skies.
 It’s always nice to have an option available that allows our guests to see a ton of wildlife without having to exert themselves in any way – definitively a welcome change of pace when compared to the more active excursions that we offer throughout the Enchanted Islands.

 One of the most predominant species of marine life that we saw this day was the elusive Galapagos Fur Seal.
 It was relatively easy to spot them basking along the rocks that dotted the coastline.